boushphong/dsa/3. Leetcode Pattern/Dynamic Programming.md

 ## Linear Sequences with Constant Transition (1D)
-Requires us to solve the sub problem on every prefix (or suffix) of the array.
+Requires us to solve the sub-problem on every prefix (or suffix) of the array.
 - The definition of a prefix of an array is a subarray from `0` to `i` for some `i`.
 - The definition of a suffix of an array is a subarray from `i` to `n - 1` for some `i`. (`n` is the length of the array)